Selections from Kaliflower, Volume 3

 book, can all be attributed to "Human Depravity," or

-the members just not measuring up, in cloud-levels, the the
+the members just not measuring up, in cloud-levels, to the

 heavenly outlook needed for Communism.
 The successful communities